Shashank-712/Blogging-Platform/README.md

 python manage.py runserver
 Visit http://127.0.0.1:8000/ in your browser to use the app.
 ```
-📌 Notes
+## 📌 Notes

--All uploaded media will be stored in the media/ folder
+- All uploaded media will be stored in the `media/` folder
--Database is SQLite for development purposes
+- The database used is `SQLite` (suitable for development only)
--Environment variables and secret keys should be stored in .env (excluded via .gitignore)
+- Environment variables and secret keys should be stored in the `.env/` folder (excluded from version control using `.gitignore`)

 🙌 Author
 Made with 💻 by Shashank Rawat👹